nogueiraaoki/knowledge-test/README.md

 ## Knowledge level test

-A simple RESTFUL API made with PHP, to get the API working you must have a APACHE server
+A simple RESTFUL API made with PHP, to get the API working you must have an APACHE server

 Routes: